 If you want to run Flash content on your computer without a browser in-between, we have native applications that will take full advantage of your GPU and system resources to get those extra frames when playing the original Meat Boy.

 Currently most options are accessed via the command line, but we intend to develop a GUI soon for ease of use.
-First, download the appropriate executable for your operating system from our releases.
+First, download the appropriate executable for your operating system from our downloads.

 To use Ruffle, simply double-click the executable and select the SWF file you wish to play.